-If you are new to raising chickens, it may be a mystery for you how there aren’t streams of liquids or pee anywhere around the area where you keep your chickens.
-Perhaps, you didn’t encounter any information about this flock activity.
+If you are new to raising chickens, you may be puzzled as to why there aren’t streams of liquids or pee around the area where you keep your chickens.
+Perhaps you didn’t encounter any information about this flock activity.
 Thus, a lot of people may question, “Do chickens pee?”

 This article will cover